CesarPazzi/blog/content/posts/Hive-Block-Explorer/index.md

 Recently, I've been posting content on the Hive blockchain to earn a little bit of income from my posts in the form of tokens or cryptocurrency.

+There has been some updates to the project.
+Please check the Github repository or jump to the [Updates section](#updates)

 ## Context Please.
 What Is The Hive Blockchain?

 To give more context to this post.
 Hive is a blockchain based social network where people share content, pretty much like on Facebook but here, the people's votes (or likes) have value, and by voting your post people give your post a value and after 7 days you can collect part of the total value your post gather in that 7 day period time.